 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-The minimum wage in Florida is $8.05 as of the beginning of 2015.
+The minimum wage in Florida is $8.25 as of 2018.
 Because the Florida minimum wage is higher, employees are entitled to earn at least that much per hour.

-Florida law allows employers to claim a tip credit.
-The tip credit is $3.02 an hour, which means Florida employers may pay tipped employees as little as $5.03 an hour in 2015.
+Florida law allows employers to claim a tip credit of $3.02 an hour.
+This means Florida employers may pay tipped employees as little as $5.23 an hour in 2018.
 However, if this lower minimum wage plus the tips the employee actually earns don’t add up to at least the full state minimum wage, the employer must make up the difference.

 Some employees have dual jobs, in which they spend some of their shift doing non-tipped work.
 Florida law doesn’t address this situation.
 Under federal law, if an employee spends more than 20% of the workweek doing non-tipped duties, the employer may not take a tip credit for those hours.
 For example, a waitress spends five hours of her shift waiting tables; she spends her remaining time cleaning the restaurant after customers leave, taking inventory, and doing other work for which she doesn't receive tips.
 The employer must pay her the full minimum wage, without taking a tip credit, for those three hours.
 It can claim a tip credit for her five hours of work waiting tables.